rfrommer/sdk/README.md

 resp = api.delete_by_name('virtualservice', 'sample_vs')
 ```

-If ApiSession is invoked in the context of a control script, then token can be used for authentication.
+If ApiSession is invoked in the context of a ControlScript, then token can be used for authentication.
 Along with that, information regarding username and tenant information can also be retrieved as follows:
 ```python
 token=os.environ.get('API_TOKEN')